navrat/EVA_phase1_2022_23/S4_coding_drilldown_code/S4_Assignment/README.md

 - Adding augmentation to generalize training would be a next step.

-_Code 3: Adding dropout and augmentation_
+_Code 3: Adding dropout and GAP

 Target:
 - dropout on each layer